InstaWP/wordpress-string-locator/README.md

 When writing your search string, make sure to wrap your search in forward slashes (`/`), directly followed by any modifiers like case insensitive (`i`) that you may want to use.

 ## Changelog ##
+__2.3.1__
+This is a maintenance and security release, with thanks to [RIPS Technologies](https://www.ripstech.com) for the responsible disclosure of several security concerns.

+* Fixed an escaped URL that should've allowed some HTML links.
+* Patched a potential security vulnerability with file path traversals.
+* Patched a potential security vulnerability that allowed writing to arbitrary files.
+* Patched a few Cross Site Scripting (XSS) vulnerabilities.
+* Removed unused code that might allow file creation.

 __2.3.0__
 * Upped version requirement to 4.9 as we now use the bundled CodeMirror in WordPress core.
 * Converted translation functions to the escaping versions to avoid accidental output from translations.